jamesec/jamesec.github.io/o/changing_emotion.md

 And so when I came into psychology, I met Laura Rice.
 She was my mentor and she was teaching about the power of empathy and the power of listening and understanding and the whole approach called person-centered or client-centered therapy.
 So this immediately rung a bell for me.

 I recognized that this was important to, I guess I'd always needed **to be understood and not judged**.
 And then what was being understood or what was most painful were probably emotions, although the emphasis there was more on understanding people's meanings.

 I went into Gestalt therapy training and then I saw, and this was in the 60s or the early 70s, there was a lot of things going on in the humanistic movement about expressing emotion.
 It was like, let it all out.
 And not all of that was good, but there was something that impressed me about the power of emotion.
 And then in my own self-experience, I had difficulty crying.
 I had difficulty being angry.
 I wouldn't get angry.
 I would sulk.

 I was married and I was married to a woman who had emotions and showed emotions.
-And the safer I felt in a relationship, the more able I was to go into my emotions.
+And **the safer I felt in a relationship, the more able I was to go into my emotions**.
 So that was all a personal experience.

-But then I was studying psychotherapy and how people change.
+But then I was studying psychotherapy and **how people change**.
 And I started to see that when people got into their emotions, they did better in psychotherapy.
 And this was a whole, starting a whole research path of how do we measure emotion and **how does it work?**

 But essentially, **videotapes were very important**.
 And the videotape is sort of like the microscope of psychotherapy research, because you can actually study.
 And we saw that people who expressed their emotions seemed to benefit strongly from this much more than if they just talked about their emotions.